CChenalds17/CS2620_RPC/README.md

 The Engineering Notebook for this project is located in *Documentation/engineering_notebook.md*

-Run the server with "python Server.py HOSTNAME DATABASE_PORT" in the Code directory
+Run the server with "python Server.py HOSTNAME SERVER_PORT" in the Code directory

 Run the client with "python Client.py HOSTNAME SERVER_PORT" in the Code directory